What is Britten Pears Arts?

 What data do we collect and how?

-Snape Maltings processes personal data from people when they buy from our box office, shops, catering establishments or galleries, book holiday accommodation here, apply for jobs here, apply or take part in artist residencies or creative programmes here, enquire about hiring one of our venues, donate to our organisation, become a member, sign up to our mailing lists via our website or with a card on site, or contact us in any other way.
+Britten Pears Arts processes personal data from people when they buy from our box office, shops, catering establishments or galleries, book holiday accommodation here, apply for jobs here, apply or take part in artist residencies or creative programmes here, enquire about hiring one of our venues, donate to our organisation, become a member, sign up to our mailing lists via our website or with a card on site, make an enquiry to our archive, or contact us in any other way.
 We will store and process any personal data you provide us with along with a history of inbound and outbound communications and your purchases and donations for the purposes set out in this policy.
+Data will not be retained for longer than is necessary for us to deal with your needs efficiently and will not be held indefinitely.
+The time for which data is held will vary according to the nature of your dealings with us; for instance, as many archive queries relate to long-term research and generate follow-up questions, we will keep personal details on our record of the enquiry for two years.
+You are always free to ask us what data we hold about you and on what basis.

 As a charity, we rely on donations to fund a large proportion of our work.
 To this end, for a small number of individuals we seek additional information from publicly available sources to build a picture of your interests and preferences so that we can tailor our communications and requests for financial support appropriately, which we know is important to philanthropic donors.
 For those people we collect personal information (job title, directorships, contact information, demographic data (including estimated income and property value), date and size of previous donations to other charities, and details of philanthropic activities) from search engines, the press, social media (e.g. LinkedIn) and reputable public data sources, including Trustfunding.org.uk, Companies House, Wealthmonitor, MINT (a database of company information) and European Newsstream.